It’s easier than you might think to find the best coffee for the Ninja Coffee Bar. There are only a few things to keep

-- Kicking Horse Coffee’s Grizzly Claw Ground Coffee (about $11.00 for 10 oz.) is another great choice.
+- Kicking Horse Coffee’s Grizzly Claw Ground Coffee is another great choice.
 It’s rich, dark, and has notes of cacao, brown sugar, and roasted hazelnuts.
 This Central and South American blend is another one that can stand up to milk and sweeteners, especially when it’s used in combination with the Specialty Brew function.
 Depending on your preferences, you may enjoy this one as your regular morning coffee, too.

 If You Usually Drink Regular Coffee

 In this case, simply finding what you just like the most in any kind of coffee maker or from any café is your answer to how to find the best coffee for the Ninja coffee bar.

 Love the lighter roast at the coffee shop around the corner?
 See if they sell bags of it there or can tell you where to get one.
 As long as you’re keeping up with the Ninja Coffee Bar’s recommended cleaning cycle (don’t worry, it’ll remind you), you should enjoy the newly acquired bag of your favorite coffee at home.

 If you need a smooth, bright, one-size-fits-all kind of brew recommendation you can find at the grocery store or online, consider:

-- Caribou Coffee’s Daybreak Blend (about $12.00/lb), which is citrusy and bright and balanced out by a nutty flavor and a hint of sweetness.
+- Caribou Coffee’s Daybreak Blend, which is citrusy and bright and balanced out by a nutty flavor and a hint of sweetness.
 It’s perfect for starting out the day when you don’t want anything too complicated.
 This blend is made from beans grown in the Americas and East Africa.
 The nuances of flavor would likely get lost in a specialty drink, but it’s delicious on its own.

 If You Prefer Iced or Blended Drinks